-From: Jack Reger, Title 1 Director
+From: Connie Mundy, Title 1 Director

-Date: August 06, 2013
+Date: July 23, 2020

-As a parent of a student attending any school in Barbour County you have the right to know the professional qualifications of the classroom teachers who instruct your child.
+As a parent of a student enrolled in a school in Barbour County, you have the right to know the professional qualifications of the classroom teachers who instruct your child.
 Federal law allows you to ask for certain information about your child's classroom teachers and requires us to give you this information in a timely manner if you ask for it.
 Specifically, you have the right to ask for the following information about each of your child's classroom teachers: